FIREFIGHTERS in East Lancashire had their busiest night of the year responding to almost 100 call-outs.

 Firefighters also became moving targets in Robinson Street, Little Harwood, as youths tried to hit them with fireworks.

-Police Community Support Officers were called in Burnley after a number of teens carrying bottles of booze turned up in Brownside Road to watch the Thornton Arms' organised fireworks display from over the wall.
+Police Community Support Officers were called in Burnley after a number of teens carrying bottles of booze turned up in Brownside Road to watch the Thornton Arms' organised fireworks display from

 A spokesman at the Thornton Arms said: “We had around 1,000 people turn up for Bonfire Night and we were only expecting 500.